-X-ray treatment to destroy the BCC may be used for lesions on the face or for lesions that are considered to be inoperable.
+X-ray treatment to destroy the BCC may be used for lesions on the face or for lesions that are inoperable.
 This form of treatment is not usually recommended for people under the age of 65 years.

 A special cream is applied to the BCC and the lesion is exposed to a special light (either laser or non-laser) several hours later.
-The photochemical reaction between the cream and the light selectively destroys the cancer cells.
+A chemical reaction between the cream and the light kills the cancer cells but not healthy cells.

-A topical cream that stimulates the immune system is sometimes used in the treatment of superficial BCCs.
-It works by stimulating the immune system to release chemicals that help to destroy the cancer cells.
-The most commonly used topical medications are imiquimod cream (Aldara) and fluorouracil cream (Efudix).
-They are mainly effective against small superficial BCCs.
+Imiquimod cream is a prescription medication that works by stimulating the immune system to release chemicals that help to destroy the cancer cells.
+Fluorouracil cream, also a prescription medication, kills cancer cells.
+Both topical medications are mainly used against small superficial BCCs.

 Avoiding exposure to the sun is the best way to reduce the risk of developing a BCC.
 If exposure to the sun is unavoidable the Cancer Society of New Zealand recommends the following precautions:

-- Use a sunscreen that has sun protection factor of greater than SPF30.
+- Use a sunscreen that has sun protection factor of at least SPF30

-- Wear a wide brimmed hat and protective clothing.
+- Wear a wide brimmed hat, protective clothing and sunglasses

-It is also recommended that we check our skin every 3-6 months for changes in moles or freckles.
+It is also recommended that you check your skin every 3–6 months for changes in moles or freckles.
 Early detection is very important and if any changes are noticed, consult a doctor.

 Cancer Society (2020).
 About skin cancer (Web page).
 Wellington: Cancer Society of New Zealand. https://auckland-northland.cancernz.org.nz/reducing-cancer-risk/what-you-can-do/sunsmart/about-skin-cancer/#Types [Accessed: 17/11/20]